-The proposed development conforms to the bluff and canyon setback policies in the certified LUP, as development will be set back 25 feet from the bluff edge to the southwest and 30% the depth of the lot and more than 15 feet from the canyon edge to the northwest.
+The proposed development conforms to the bluff and canyon setback policies in the certified LUP, as the residence will be set back 25 feet from the bluff edge to the southwest and 30% the depth of the lot and more than 15 feet from the canyon edge to the northwest.
+However, the proposed window wells will encroach 4 feet into the blufftop setback area.
+As will be discussed in Section E, Public Access, the entire 25-foot blufftop setback area must be kept free of encroachments because of the possibility of a future public rights claim prevailing in court.

 There is no existing native vegetation on the proposed building pad.
 The pad area is vegetated by annual grasses and weeds.
 Coastal sage scrub exists along the adjacent bluff and canyon slopes.
 The applicant is proposing to retain all coastal sage brush along the slopes.